maciejkuran/form-validation-API/README.md

 Rate limiting is a strategy employed to restrict network traffic and prevent potential abuse of APIs.
 Each API route is equipped with its own `rateLimiter` variable, which records the `timestamps` of user requests.
 That, in essence, summarizes the concept.

 The number of permitted requests per user, per minute for each API route is set at `10`.

-## Contribution

-Hey there, awesome folks! 👋 I am on a mission to make magic happen, and I may need your collaboration superpowers!
-Let's team up, share ideas, and pool our talents to create something useful 🚀💫.
-Feel free to `fork` repo and `pull requests` or submit your request via `issues`.

-#CollaborationNation